SOLAS-TTRPG/SOLAS/Settings/Medieval/Boons/Mind/Arcanist.md

 # [Arcanist](Arcanist.md)
 **Rain spells on your enemies from a distance**

 Your maximum number of known spells is increased by your Dexterity.
-Additionall

 # Upgrades
 When you reach a level where you can select a new boon, you can instead opt to take one of the upgrades below.
 Upgrades are not exclusive.